DeskTranslate/DeskTranslate/README.md

 DeskTranslate is written in Python with:

-- PyQt 5 for its GUI
+- PyQt5 for its GUI
 - Tkinter for measuring screen dimensions
 - Pillow for Screen capture
 - cv2 for image processing